-Teams may also become a hothouse for design thinking, design brainstorming and innovation.
+Product teams may also become a hothouse for design thinking, design brainstorming and innovation.
 Innovations often come from combinations of disciplines.
 These teams often exceed expectations because of the catalytic nature of putting talented minds together and being in a protected space that allows them to focus on one specific challenge.
 Cross-pollination can occur when distinctions from one domain port to another, fostering an environment that facilitates innovation.
-It is a stretch to assert that the team organizations cause it, but cross functional collaboration can enable innovation.
+It is a stretch to assert that the product team organizations cause it, but cross functional collaboration can enable innovation.

-In the case of a product development process, cross functional teams can reduce time to market and increase product throughput and efficiency.
+In the case of a product development process, cross functional product teams can reduce time to market and increase product throughput and efficiency.
 This is one example, there are many examples with different functional compositions: IT, construction, marketing, finance, and Human Resources.
 Even a traditional marketing team, development team, or sales team can benefit by adding core functions outside marketing and sales.

 In teams, subject matter experts work together as part of a cohesive group with shared common business goals, a social milieu that many people find uniquely rewarding and engaging.
 More engaged employees perform better, make decisions faster, and work longer and harder, with satisfaction.
 Cross-functional teams are a way to get the most out of your people.

 This also concentrates resources and improves their efficiency.
 Team leaders make sure that process and functional bureaucracy don’t get in the way.
 They use resources in a targeted way that employs them and then releases them when the project has no further need for them.

 How To Help Product Teams Do Product Discovery